Category: Text Links

 Does Social Traffic Matter?

 I’ve read a few things here and there about social traffic and how ‘important’ it is to have.
+And with more and more businesses flocking to social media platforms like Instagram to promote their brand.
+That means more competition to get the most followers.
+While growing your following should not be the sole focus of your social media strategy, it still pays to have as many followers as possible on Instagram.
+And with companies such as Upleap that can help you get more Instagram followers, it’s now easier to boost your credibility on the site.
 I also have a personal blog and the social traffic is through the roof, however, the big question is, does any of the social traffic really matter?

 Take StumbleUpon traffic, for example.
 If you’re a Stumbler, you know as much as any other Stumbler, you’re killing time and looking for things of interest.
 This usually doesn’t involve running around spending a dime, it’s just about finding funny pictures or things of interest without having to put much thought into it.
 I can honestly say I’ve never spent a single penny on a site I have stumbled on.
 I might have referenced something I found on my blog, but I can’t see any financial benefit that this type of traffic might bring.